lanvu0/personal-secret-diary/README.md

 ## Directory Structure

-The project follows a standard MVC-like structure to keep the codebase organized and maintainable.
+The project follows a standard MVC-like structure to keep the codebase organised and maintainable.

 ```
 /